Roman Dziadkiewicz

 Dziadkiewicz leads SAOZ, works in parallel as an instructor

-and in 2000 edits the publication
+at Dom Kultury Podgórze, and in 2000 edits the publication

 Projekt Wzgórza '000 / Projekt Hügel '000: